 Different approaches to strength training can facilitate different body responses, especially when taking a closer look at hormone levels.
-Most clients don’t realize that trainers consider how their sessions affects them on a cellular level.
-Which is what Charles Poliquin did when he took advantage of the relationship between lactate and Human Growth Hormone to create German Body Composition Training.
+Most personal training clients don’t realize that trainers consider how their sessions affect them on a cellular level.
+This is what Charles Poliquin did when he took advantage of the relationship between lactate and Human Growth Hormone to create German Body Composition Training.

 The first origins of inspiration for this method were sourced from Hala Rambie.
 It is said that this Romanian Sports Scientist defected to West Germany from the Soviet Bloc during the cold war.
 While in Germany he studied hormone production, more accurately, the possibilities of modifying Human Growth Hormone (HGH).